2023 Myth and Theatre Festival

 June 17 to July 2, 2023

-The 2023 Myth and Theatre Festival proposes a revival of the very notion of FETISH, of its value and agency as inherent to performance and at the heart of artistic genius.
-It proposes work and ideas that reverse the projections it has been laden with through religious, moral and political misappropriations – emancipating, in a sense, even its alleged perversity and ‘kinky’ connotations.
+The 2023 Myth and Theatre Festival proposes a re)visioning of the very notion of FETISH, of its value and agency as inherent to performance and at the heart of artistic genius.
+It proposes practices and ideas that can reverse the religious, moral and political misappropriations – and emancipate its erotic or supposedly perverse connotations. .
 It posits that a fetish is first and foremost an object or gesture of affection and magical sympathy.

 The Festival is planned June 17 to July 2, 2023